allthroughthenight/allthroughthenight.github.io/_posts/2026-01-01-what-i-learned-this-year.md

 # Introduction

 2025 was a nice turn around.
 I started a new role, had some personal wins, and overall got better perspective on where I am and where I want to be.
-I've also been staying in the loop more with tech, and collected some article this past year.
+I've also been staying in the loop more with tech, and collected some articles from this past year.

 # AI